-How Many Lamps Do You Need?
+How Many Nightstand Lamps Do You Need?

-Even if you have two bedside lamps, don’t count on them for the only source of illumination in the room.
+Even if you have two nightstand lamps, don’t count on them for the only source of illumination in the room.
 If you don’t have a ceiling fixture, you’ll need at least one other lamp, preferably a floor lamp, across the room from your bed.

 How Wide Should Your Lamp Be?